platformsh/platformsh-docs/docs/src/guides/django/local/docker-compose.md

 You will now have a local development environment that's in sync with the `new-feature` environment on Platform.sh to work from.

-8. Shut down the container.
+8. When finished with your work, shut down the containers.

     ```bash
     docker-compose down
     ```

-9. Onboarding collaborators.

-    As a part of a larger organization, you may wish to streamline this process for the sake of consistency.
+## Next steps

+Using the instructions above, you can now use your local environment to develop revisions for review on Platform.sh environments.
+Below are some examples.

+### Onboard collaborators

+It's essential for every developer on your team to have a local development environment to work on revisions from.
+Placing the above configuration into a script will help ensure this, and is a simple revision that can be merged into production.

+1. [Set up your local development environment](#setting-up) for a new environment called `local-config`.
-    You can commit a script to the repository that simplifies setting up a local development environment that contains all of the above steps.
+2. Create an executable script for setting up a local environment for a new Platform.sh environment.

+    ```bash
+    touch init-local.sh && chmod +x init-local.sh
+    ```

     {{< codetabs >}}
 +++